nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 1b.
 There are no contacts in the list that match the criteria.
   * 1b1.
 CodeConnect shows an empty list.
   Use case ends.

+**Use case: UC06 - Search a contact by tags**

+**MSS**

+1. User requests to look up contacts with specific tags.
+2. CodeConnect checks each contact’s tags in the list.
+3. CodeConnect shows a list of contacts that match the criteria.

+   Use case ends.

+**Extensions**

+* 1a.
+No tag is given.
+    * 1a1.
+CodeConnect shows an error message.
+      Use case ends.

+* 1b.
+There are no contacts in the list that match the criteria.
+    * 1b1.
+CodeConnect shows an empty list.
+      Use case ends.

 *{More to be added}*